borisvanschooten/webcogs-ai-toolkit/js/webcogs_core_docs.md

 - route - a string describing the route.
 The format of the route is defined in the section "core.route routes".
 Use only these.
 - custom_params - there can be any number of custom parameters.

-async function core.loadTranslations(language_code) - load translations for a particular language language_code - an ISO language code, for example "en_us" or "en_gb", or null for the default

-function core.translate(string) - Translate a string into the user's language.
+function core.translate(string) - Translate a literal string into the user's language.

 ## Core properties